 "Overall, everyone is positive," she said, "and willing to pitch in and do whatever it takes.
 We have a great staff here."

 Schools still have more than meal delivery on their plate.
 Though schools were ordered closed until March 27, Walz instructed them to use the time to create plans to deliver education to students at home for a longer period of time if necessary.
 This week, schools moved forward to set their plans in motion.
-They prepared a combination of digital resources and physical materials.
+Schools prepared a combination of digital resources and physical materials.
 On Tuesday, curbside material pickup was available at Park Elementary, Hutchinson Middle School and the Transition Assistance Program building.
 On Wednesday, March 25, it's available at West Elementary and Hutchinson High School.
 Parents picking up materials were asked to stay inside their vehicles and wait for a staff member to approach.

 "We have plenty of technology here," Kinzler said.
 "It's just a matter of getting it to families."